 In Reception the teaching and learning is based around the Early Years Foundation Stage Curriculum which is followed in most pre-school settings.
 This is specifically designed to meet the needs of our youngest learners.
 We provide an environment that is rich and stimulating with well planned, purposeful activities designed to engage the children.

-Children have a natural curiosity for learning and we encourage them to broaden their experiences through a range of practical activities and to enjoy exploring new concepts and ideas.
-We structure and model the language for learning and encourage them to recognise their own learning styles right from the start.The EYFS Curriculum is built upon what children know and can do.
+Children have a natural curiosity for learning and we encourage them to broaden their experiences through a range of practical activities.
+We structure and model the language for learning when the children are enjoying exploring new concepts and ideas.The EYFS Curriculum is built upon what children know and can do.
 It recognises and provides for children that have different starting points and is structured into different areas of learning.
 Essential to these are the ways in which children learn through play, exploration, being active and creative.
 Many of the activities incorporate more than one area of learning and develop critical thinking as well.

 Our Year 1 and 2 children enjoy learning through a cross curricular topic based approach.
 During the year the children cover the National Curriculum through a range of exciting learning experiences.

 All children make good progress because teachers carefully monitor children’s learning and ensure that next steps are appropriate for each child.